github/codeql/docs/language/codeql-language-guides/codeql-for-javascript/analyzing-data-flow-in-javascript.rst

 As our running example, we will develop a query that identifies command-line arguments that are passed as a file path to the standard Node.js ``readFile`` function.
 While this is not a problematic pattern as such, it is typical of the kind of reasoning that is frequently used in security queries.

-For a more general introduction to modeling data flow, see ":doc:`About data flow analysis <writing-codeql-queries:codeql-queries/about-data-flow-analysis>`."
+For a more general introduction to modeling data flow, see ":ref:`About data flow analysis <about-data-flow-analysis>`."

 Data flow nodes
 ---------------